-The Organization has a policy requiring prompt reporting of the death of a JHM participant when a JHM participant dies within 30 days of receiving a study intervention (Policy 103.6(b)(i)).
+The Organization has a policy requiring prompt reporting of the death of a JHM participant to the JHM IRBs when the participant dies within 30 days of receiving a study intervention (Policy 103.6(b)(i)).

 What does “JHM participant” mean?

-A “JHM participant” is defined as an individual enrolled in a research study either that is conducted at a Hopkins’ facility or conducted off-site under the direct supervision of a Hopkins’ principal investigator at a non-Hopkins site.
+A “JHM participant” is an individual enrolled in a research study that is either conducted at a Hopkins facility or conducted off-site under the direct supervision of a Hopkins Principal Investigator (PI) at a non-Hopkins site.

-- An “unexpected” death is defined as the death of a participant that was not related to a risk of participation that was listed in the protocol or consent document, and was more likely than not caused by the research procedures and/or study interventions (possibly, probably, or definitely).
+- An “unexpected” death is defined as the death of a participant that was not related to a risk of participation that was listed in the protocol or consent document, and was more likely than not caused by the research procedures and/or study interventions.